ejshumaker/AdaptiveAlarm/README.md

 1. ```sudo gem uninstall cocoapods```
 2. say ```Y``` when it asks whether to remove executables
 3. ```sudo gem install cocoapods -v 1.5.3```

+XCODE:

+To Open Project:
+		-Open adaptive-alarm.xcworkspace , NOT .xcproj

+**Apple Mach-O Linker Error**
+		-*Alter Xcode Build Settings*:
+			-File -> Workplace Settings -> Build System
+			-Change to "New Build System"
+		-*Add React to Build Scheme*:
+			-Product -> Scheme -> Edit Scheme -> Build -> '+' in bottom left -> Search for 'React' -> Add
+			-Once you have added, drag and drop this to the top position so that it's above adaptive-alarm -Click "Manage Schemes" in bottom left, and click the checkmarks to "Show" and "Share" 'React'

+**Duplicate Symbols for Architecture x86_64**
+	-*Unlink React-Native Maps*:
+   -(it has been duplicated by react-native link and cocoapods link)
+		 -within project root, run "react-native unlink react-native-maps" -run pod install